netlify/build/packages/config/docs/file_paths.md

 ## Publish directory

-Directory where the Site built assets are output
+Directory where the site's built assets are output

 Set using the `build.publish` property in `netlify.toml` or the UI build setting.